petrovaana/ot-harjoitustyo-uusi/budget-app/dokumentaatio/TimeManagement.md

 Date: 11.11.2025
 Time: 3 hours
 What was done: Wrote the requirements for the application, and explored tkinder and other related subjects for this application.

 Date: 12.11.2025
 Time: 3 hours
 What was done: I tried to understand the basics of the app logic and added some temporary changes to my own files.
 Tried adding a database and understand in general how to connect the database to my own project.
 Generally getting an understanding of what is asked to be done and experimenting to learn.

+Date: 14.11.2025
+Time: 1,5 hours
+What was done: I studied the course material about TkInter, and experimented with different buttons etc. and in general how it works and what can be done.

+Date: 15.11.2025
+Time: 6 hours
+What was done: I created the UI views for login and register.
+Also made sure you can smoothly go from login page to create an account and edited the ui.py file.
+Also studied the TkInter instructions till the end, since this is new to me.
+Tried creating database, but failed a few times.
+Still have a few more things to add to UI views (like error messages), but for now I think they were good.
+Did some planning in what the main page will have (ideally), and also did a mockup for it.
+Studied the backend too, like how does the repository side works and how should my app function in general.